Freiburg Quick Facts

 The Institute for the International Education of Students (IES) organizes and administers this study abroad program in Freiburg with a focus on German language and culture.
 The program is designed for students with advanced German proficiency.
 Students may take a mix of IES program courses and regular classes at the University of Freiburg.
 All courses are taught in German.
 There is a wide spectrum of classes on offer at the Albert-Ludwigs-Universität.
 Founded in 1457, the university is Germany’s second oldest and one of its most highly regarded.

-Students live in German residence halls throughout the city, usually with a mix of German and international students in the living groups.
+Students live in German residence halls throughout the city, usually with a mix of German and international students.

 Number of Students